osg-htc/technology/docs/software/git-software-development.md

     Mixing tabs and spaces in indentation is problematic because different editor settings can make tab stops appear at different widths.

-    As with trailing whitespace, it's fine to convert existing tabs to spaces on lines you are modifying, but it is not necessary to fix them everywhere, if that is not the purpose of your pull request.
+    As with trailing whitespace, it's fine to convert stray tabs to spaces on lines you are modifying, but it is not necessary to fix them everywhere, if that is not the purpose of your pull request.